Augustus Hervey, 3rd Earl of Bristol: Personal life

 In August 1744 Hervey had been secretly married to Elizabeth Chudleigh (1720–1788), afterwards Duchess of Kingston, but this union was dissolved in 1769.
 Lord Bristol died leaving no legitimate issue, and having, as far as possible, alienated his property from the title.

+In 1748 after Hervey had rejoined his ship and his marriage was foundering, he had formed a deep passion for Etheldreda Townshend, who had previously attracted the amorous attentions of both his elder brother George and his father.

 In about 1765 Hervey paid to take Ann Elliot off the stage to become his mistress.
 She would go on to take the King's brother as her lover.
 From 1775 Hervey had taken as his mistress Mary Nesbitt, a former artists' model of some notoriety.
 They lived together, apparently faithfully, at his Surrey home of Norwood House and she received property in his will.
 He made changes to Norwood House including an ornamental lake and a stable.
 He died due to gout in the stomach at St James's Square, London on 23 December 1779, aged 55, and was buried at Ickworth in Suffolk; he was succeeded by his brother Frederick.

 Many of his letters are in the Record Office, and his journals are in the British Museum.
 Other letters are printed in the Grenville Papers, vols. iii. and iv.
 (London, 1852–1853), and the Life of Admiral Keppel, by the Rev. Thomas Keppel (London, 1852).
-Hervey Bay, Queensland, a bay and city in Australia, was named after him by Captain James Cook while carrying out the survey of the east coast of Australia on 22 May 1770.
+Hervey Bay, Queensland, a bay and city in the Fraser Coast region of Australia, was named after him by Captain James Cook while carrying out the survey of the east coast of Australia on 22 May 1770.
 Bristol Bay, the rich salmon fishing ground in southwest Alaska, was so named in honour of Hervey by Captain James Cook, who first charted the region in July 1778.
 Bristol Island, a five-mile long ice-covered quake-prone chain of volcanos in the South Sandwich Islands and the coral atoll comprising the islands of Manuae and Te-O-Au-Tu in the Cook Islands were also named in honour of Hervey by Captain James Cook.